wwarriner/PrettyAxes3DMatlab/README.md

 # Colorblind Safety

-Colorblindness safety was tested using [ColorHexa](https://www.colorhexa.com/).
-The three colors are close to [red](https://www.colorhexa.com/e63434) [yellow](https://www.colorhexa.com/f0c44f) and [green](https://www.colorhexa.com/4ad994).
+Colorblindness safety of the default colors was tested using [ColorHexa](https://www.colorhexa.com/).
+The three default colors are close to [red](https://www.colorhexa.com/e63434), [yellow](https://www.colorhexa.com/f0c44f), and [green](https://www.colorhexa.com/4ad994).
 To compare, scroll down to the _Color Blindness Simulator_ header.